Former Diamond Bar Church Volunteer Pleads No Contest to Sexually Molesting Underage Girl

 The victim told officials that Chook was a family friend and a fellow congregant at the River of Life Community Church where he was also a volunteer.

-Chook would have sex with her at the church, located at 20430 Yellow Brick Road and also gave her pornography to watch, according to the victim.
+Chook would have sex with her at the church, located at 20430 Yellow Brick Road, and also gave her pornography to watch, according to the victim.

 The sexual conduct continued between 2012 to 2018, according to the D.A.’s office.